16 Tips To Overcome A Blackout In A Speech Or PresentationHere is what to do when you have a blackout in front of an

 Forgetting what you planed to say?
 So what?
-Basically, a brief blackout during a speech is not really tragic.
+A brief blackout during a speech is not tragic.
 After a good speech, the audience usually cannot remember such an incident.
 And it is a good occasion for speakers to show how they handle such a situation.

 Worst of all is the fear of a blackout.
 It does the most damage because it prevents speakers from showing what they can do.

 1. Repeat the last sentence

 Repeat the last line you just said.
 This gives you time to relax and the repetition may bring your memory in motion again.
 Skillfully re-threaded.

 2. Look at the keyword card